wedasfa/api-documentation/Panorama.md

 # Panorama

 ## void Exec(string code);
-Running JS code passing in string.
+Executes JS code has been passed in arguments.